Mohitoo6/Meesho-sales-analysis/README.md

 1. **Focus on Peak Times:** Target marketing campaigns during peak order times to maximize customer engagement.
 2. **Enhance Product Range:** Expand inventory in high-demand categories like apparel and home decor.
 3. **Regional Promotions:** Develop region-specific promotions to capture more market share in Tier-1 cities.
-4. **Optimize Delivery:** Use insights from peak order timings to streamline logistics and improve delivery efficiency.
+4. **Optimize Delivery:** Use insights from peak order days to streamline logistics and improve delivery efficiency.

 ---